Sex toy: Erotic electrostimulation

 Another form of sex toys for both men and women are those for erotic electrostimulation.
 Erotic electrostimulation refers to the act of using electricity for sexual stimulation.
 By the mid-1970s, medical transcutaneous electrical nerve stimulation (TENS) machines were widely available.
 The machines work by stimulating nerve endings with electricity, sending signals of stimulation to the brain.
 Electrostimulation works off this same principle, when the brain received a signal of stimulation from the genitals, pleasure hormones are released.

 Erotic furniture

 Erotic furniture is furniture specially shaped for comfort, penetration levels, and stimulation.
-Also known as sex furniture, it is any form of furniture that can act as an aid to sexual activity.
-While almost anything can be used for this purpose, the most common form of furniture employed for sexual activity is the bed, but couches and sofas come a close second.
-These are not strictly erotic furniture, as their primary use is not erotic.
+Also known as sex furniture, it is a form of furniture that can act as an aid to sexual activity.
+While almost anything can be used for this purpose, with the most common form of furniture employed for sexual activity being the bed, couches and sofas, these are not strictly erotic furniture, as their primary use is not erotic.

 Specifically designed furniture for erotic purposes can include: